 Check with your library to see whether it subscribes to Dante Studies via Johns Hopkins University Press Project MUSE platform.
 If so, you can use your institutional proxy settings to access Dante Studies content just like you do for other online journal subscriptions.

-If you still need assistance, please contact Johns Hopkins University Press customer service at email@example.com or call toll free at (800) 548-1784 (or 410-516-6987 outside the USA and Canada) during normal business hours, Monday through Friday, 8:00am until 5:00pm EST.
+If you still need assistance, you may contact Johns Hopkins University Press customer service at email@example.com or call toll free at (800) 548-1784 (or 410-516-6987 outside the USA and Canada) during normal business hours, Monday through Friday, 8:00am until 5:00pm EST.

 The Dante Society has arranged with JSTOR, the online journal storage platform, to archive electronic copies of all issues of Dante Studies since the very first in 1882.
 In addition to preserving the content, JSTOR also makes it available for access to institutions and individuals.

 Many academic and public libraries and other research institutions subscribe to JSTOR.
 Check to see whether yours subscribes to JSTOR package that includes Dante Studies.
 If it does, you can use your institutional proxy settings to access Dante Studies content just like other online journal subscriptions.
 If it does not, and you are a current member of the Dante Society, you can access Dante Studies content through the free but limited JSTOR Register & Read program or via a paid JPASS monthly or annual subscription, which includes unlimited online reading and limited, but generous, download access to Dante Studies and more than 1,800 other digitized and electronic journals (please scroll down for more information about JPASS and a discounted subscription offer).